 The LTV:CAC ratio compares the lifetime value of a customer to the cost of acquiring them.
 It answers the most fundamental question in e-commerce growth: for every dollar you spend to acquire a customer, how many dollars does that customer return over their lifetime?
 A ratio of 3:1 means a customer generates three times what it cost to acquire them - generally considered the minimum threshold for a healthy, scalable e-commerce business.
 Below 2:1 suggests the unit economics are too tight to sustain growth.
 Above 5:1 often indicates underinvestment in acquisition - money being left on the table.

-The calculation combines two metrics the glossary covers separately: Customer Lifetime Value (CLV) divided by Customer Acquisition Cost (CAC).
+The calculation combines two metrics: Customer Lifetime Value (CLTV) divided by Customer Acquisition Cost (CAC).
 But the ratio is more than a formula - it is a strategic lens.
 A brand with a 2:1 ratio has a fundamentally different set of options than one at 4:1.
 The 4:1 brand can afford to spend more aggressively on acquisition, experiment with new channels, and absorb higher CPMs without threatening profitability.
 The 2:1 brand must focus on either reducing CAC (improving conversion rate, testing lower-cost channels) or growing LTV (improving retention, increasing AOV, building a subscription model) before scaling spend.

 For Shopify brands, LTV:CAC is most valuable when segmented by acquisition channel.
 The ratio for customers acquired through paid social is often dramatically different from those acquired through organic search or referral - and those differences should directly inform where you allocate budget.
 A channel with a high CAC but also a high LTV (because the customers it attracts are high-frequency repurchasers) can be more profitable than a cheap-CAC channel that drives one-and-done buyers.